Canyons of the Ancients National Monument, Colorado

 Ruins of Lowry Pueblo with the Canyons of the Ancients National Monument by Carol Highsmith.

 Lowry Pueblo – This National Historic Landmark consists of eight kivas, a great (community) kiva, and 40 rooms built as high as three stories.
 The pueblo was constructed around 1060 AD atop abandoned pithouses from an earlier period of occupation.
 It was occupied by 40 to 100 people at a time for 165 years.
-The underground great kiva was built about 1103 AD and had murals painted over about 5 layers of plaster.
+The underground great kiva was built about 1103 AD and had murals painted over about five layers of plaster.
 In about 1110 AD, another kiva was built on top of the original kiva.
-Based upon the size of the kiva it’s thought that the Lowry Pueblo may have been a local center for religious gatherings and celebrations.
-The site is one of the northernmost to be associated with the Puebloan cultures and was declared a National Historic Landmark in 1964.
-It was incorporated as part of the Canyons of the Ancients National Monument in 2000.
+Based upon the size of the kiva, it’s thought that the Lowry Pueblo may have been a local center for religious gatherings and celebrations.
+The site is one of the northernmost associated with Puebloan cultures and was designated a National Historic Landmark in 1964.
+It was incorporated into the Canyons of the Ancients National Monument in 2000.

-Sunny Alcove – Architecture here includes eight rooms and a kiva.
+Sunny Alcove: The architecture includes eight rooms and a kiva.
 When archaeologists conducted research at Sunny Alcove in 1965, they found corncobs, 67 pottery sherds, and fragments of grinding stones.
 Sunny Alcove has remarkably preserved wall niches (little shelves).
-Once there were wooden latches near the doorway.
+There were once wooden latches near the doorway.

-Tucked Away Two Story House – The walls of one complete room are still standing at this site which is about two stories high and has one little window facing south.
+Tucked-Away Two-Story House – The walls of a single room remain at this site; the structure is about two stories high and has a small window facing south.
 There is a doorway to the west with toeholds and a masonry ledge.
-There were about five rooms based on the outlines in the masonry rubble to the west.
+There were approximately five rooms, as indicated by the masonry rubble outlines to the west.
 When archaeologists recorded the site in 1965, they found stone flakes and an edge-ground stone scraper.
 Pottery sherds identified as Mancos Corrugated, plain gray, whitewater, and Mancos Black-on-white were also recorded.
-This type of pottery may indicate that Tucked Away Two Story House was a home in the 1100s AD , but the masonry is more suggestive of the 1200s AD.
+This type of pottery may indicate that the Tucked Away Two-Story House was a residence in the 1100s AD, but the masonry is more consistent with the 1200s AD.

 Wall Curves with Bedrock House – This is a small cliff dwelling with one nearly complete room and some wall remnants.
 The west portion of the site has a T-shaped doorway and a

 Sand Canyon Pueblo – In about 1250 AD, families came together around the head of Sand Canyon to build a large and compact village.
-A thick, one-story tall, U-shaped wall surrounded hundreds of square rooms, round kivas, and community structures including a plaza, a large D-shaped structure, and a great kiva.
-The village seems designed for defense — perhaps due to regional strife over dwindling resources.
+A thick, one-story-tall, U-shaped wall surrounded hundreds of square rooms, round kivas, and community structures, including a plaza, a large D-shaped structure, and a great kiva.
+The village appears designed for defense—perhaps due to regional strife over dwindling resources.
 A spring was at the heart of the village, giving residents exclusive access to their all-important water source.
 The thick stone outer wall had small, angled peepholes and few doorways.
 The towers built against the outside face of the wall also provided good lookouts that could only be entered from inside the village.
 By 1275 AD, Sand Canyon Pueblo was about three times the size of Cliff Palace (the largest pueblo in Mesa Verde National Park).
-Some 600 people — healthy, judged by the standards of their time — had lived for a generation or more within the village.
+Approximately 600 people—healthy, judged by the standards of their time—had lived for a generation or more within the village.
 Primarily depending on rain-fed cornfields, they also had sizable flocks of turkeys.

 The ruins of Dominguez Pueblo at Canyons of the Ancients National Monument by Carol Highsmith.